 - 1. A 12-month study: This study uses sales from Oct.
 1 of a given year to Sept.
 30 of the following year, and is used to estimate market values for the following assessment.
 In other words, sales that occurred between Oct.
-1, 2011 and Sept.
-30, 2012 are used for determining estimated market values for the Jan.
-2, 2013 assessment.
+1, 2012 and Sept.
+30, 2013 are used for determining estimated market values for the Jan.
+2, 2014 assessment.
 The 12-month study is discussed in greater detail in Appendix E. - 2.
-A nine-month study: This study is used by the Tax Court and is based on sales occurring between Jan.
+A nine-month study: This study is based on sales occurring between Jan.
 1 and Sept.
 30 of a given year.
-(It is the same as the 12-month study, but excludes the sales from October, November, and December.) - 3.
+(It is the same as the 12-month study, but excludes the sales from October, November, and December.)
+As described below, this study is used by Minnesota Tax Court. - 3.
 A 21-month study: This study is used for levy and aid purposes.
 This study uses sales that run from Jan.
 1 of a given year to Sept.
 30 of the following year and compares the sales to the assessor's market values.
 The 21-month study is discussed in greater detail in Appendix F.